Due to COVID-19, we are running this programme via a series of webinars commencing 5 May.

 This talk will cover how to build better portfolios by ESG factor-neutralizing and how investors can position portfolios to be more resilient in relation to the wide-ranging financial effects of climate change.

 Speakers: Martijn de Vree, Wai Lee and Hannah Skeates - Wells Fargo

 The release of the PRA consultation paper may signal a good time for insurers to review and update their liquidity risk management framework.
 Within this presentation we discuss our interpretation of what the PRA’s liquidity consultation paper means for insurers and how this compares to our understanding of current market practice through answering the following questions:

-Speakers: Sam Tufts and Ed Hawkins, EY
+Speakers: Sam Tufts and Ryan Allison, EY

 13:00-14:00: Tackling climate change risk, one scenario at a time